kuzlik340/RUSTGUARDIAN/README.md

 - [x] Create white-list functions.
 (Asigned to Zimnitski)
 - [x] Run through files on mountable volume and create hashes of files.
 (Assigned to Zimnitski)
 - [x] Notification mechanism - create a system that will notify user if something goes wrong.
 (Assigned to Zinmitski)
+- [ ] Create local storage for hashes of viruses and make a logic for updating itself (Assigned to Kuzin)
-- [ ] Connect VirusTotal API and check hash of files.
-(Assigned to Kuzin)
+- [ ] Connect every module into one (Assigned to Kuzin)
 - [ ] Create a module which will go through processes to find malicious software.
 (Assigned to Kuzin)
 - [ ] Create daemons for the corresponding modules of antivirus.
 (Assigned to Zinmitski)